SanjoSolutions/web-components/README.md

 This work is devoted to God.

-Blueprint for how to write custom elements.
+Blueprint for how to write web components.

 ## Documentation